Leigh3983/Analyze-Employees-and-Departments-Data-in-SQL/README.md

 # Investigating-Employees-and-Departments-Tables-in-SQL
-Using subqueries and nested selects in SQL to investigate 2 tables holding data about employees and departments
+Using string patterns, sorting, and grouping commands in SQL to investigate 2 tables holding data about employees and departments